eggertj12/ExquisiteEval/README.md

 Should be pretty self explanatory.
 - Login at first screen with valid top security credentials
-- Student userw will on the other hand get a list of open evaluations to fill out and post their results
+- Student users will be taken to a list of open evaluations to fill out and post their results
-- Admin user will be taken to evaluations page with options for viewing results and adding evaluations
+- Admin user will on the other hand get an evaluations page with options for viewing results and adding evaluations
 - Creation of evaluation templates is a straight forward process of filling out available fields based on excellent UI hints
 - New evaluations can be set up based on templates which are available
 - Results of questions will be displayed depending on types of questions and all sections are collapsible for better overview